google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

 {% endhighlight %}

-This behaviour is on purpose, and is arguably better than XHR's more complex default of sending credentials if the URL is same-origin, but omiting them otherwise.
+This behaviour is on purpose, and is arguably better than XHR's more complex default of sending credentials if the URL is same-origin, but omitting them otherwise.
 Fetch's behaviour is more like other CORS requests, such as `<img crossorigin>`, which never sends cookies unless you opt-in with `<img crossorigin="use-credentials">`.